daniel-fudge/CNN-Dog-Classifier/README.md

 http://[some_ip]:8888/?token=[your_token].

    #### From your local PC
-1. Connect to the notebook from your browser by [some_ip] with your instances IPv4 Public IP.
+1. Connect to the notebook from your browser by replacing [some_ip] with your instances IPv4 Public IP.

 1. Open `dog_app.ipynb`